Catholic Church in Myanmar

 The Catholic Church in Myanmar (also known as Burma) is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
-There are around 750,000 Catholics in Burma – approximately 1% of the total population.
+In 2020, there were approximately 700,000 Catholics in Burma—approximately 1.29% of the total population.

 The country is divided into sixteen dioceses including three archdioceses.
 Each of the archdioceses is also a metropolitan.
+There are over 1,000 priests and 2,000 nuns serving across 460 parishes.

-The representative of the Holy See to the Catholic Church and the government of Burma is an Apostolic Nuncio, who is resident in Thailand.
-As of November 2017, the Apostolic Nuncio is Archbishop Paul Tschang In-Nam.
+The representative of the Holy See to the Catholic Church and the government of Burma is an apostolic nuncio, who is resident in Thailand.
+As of November 2017, the apostolic nuncio is Archbishop Paul Tschang In-Nam.

 Episcopal Conference of Burma

+The membership comprises bishops and auxiliary bishops of the 16 dioceses of Myanmar.
+As of 2020, the president of the CBCM is Cardinal Charles Maung Bo.